chris-moreton/rival-chess-haskell/README.md

 1) generating chess moves from a given position
 2) making a move from a given position to return a new position

 In addition to the functions, which can be used on their own, the Main.hs app is gradually becoming a full-fledged UCI chess engine.
 It will play a legal game of chess on a UCI interface.
-Currently it only implements a basic negamax search with no pruning and no extensions, but it understands checkmates, stalemates and the various draw situations, so it will play a passable game of beginner chess at depth 3.
+Currently it only implements a basic negamax search with no pruning and no extensions.
+It understands only material values, checkmates, stalemates and the various draw situations, so it will play a passable game of beginner chess at depth 3.

 Example of UCI usage: